 - Transfer the pie filling to a freezer-safe plastic bag.
 Place the bag inside an empty pie plate and spread out so it takes the shape of the plate.
 Freeze until firm.
 Because it’s the shape of the plate, it should be easy to transfer and bake when ready.

 Whichever method you choose, freeze for up to 3 months.
 When ready to bake, cut three slits into the top of the crust and bake at 400F for 45-60 minutes or until the crust is golden brown.

 Now you made a jar of apple pie filling, what should you make with it?
 Here are recipes using apple pie filling:

 - 1/4 cup cornstarch*

-- 3 cups apples, cored, peeled, and chopped
+- 3 cups chopped peeled apples

-- In a large saucepan, combine water, juice, sugar, cinnamon, nutmeg, clove, and cornstarch.
-Stir over medium heat until thickened and bubbly.
-Cook for 2 minutes, constantly stirring.
-Remove from heat and stir in vanilla and apples.
-Cool to room temperature then use right away or store in the refrigerator*.
+- Remove from the heat and stir in vanilla and apples.
+Cool to room temperature then use as desired or store in the refrigerator for up to 2 weeks**.

 To make an apple pie: